cardillan/mindcode/ROADMAP.markdown

     * Store the source file in a separate table for errors
     * Display message "The error has been logged and will be investigated."
   * Command line app: display message "An internal error occurred.
 Please report the error at ..."
-* When an uninitialized temporary variable is found by Data Flow Optimization, generate compilation error -- if it happens, it is an optimization bug.
 * Fix incorrect headings of Data Flow Optimization passes executed after applying selected speed optimization.
 * Refactor stackless function calls
   * UnreachableCodeEliminator now tracks code paths and recognizes CALL instruction; it is no longer necessary to